meteor/meteor/client/common/quick-start.md

 # Meteor server running on: http://localhost:3000/
 ```

-Unleash it on the world (on a free server we provide):
+Then, open a new terminal tab and unleash it on the world (on a free server we provide):

 ```bash
 $ meteor deploy myapp.meteor.com